-Some colleges understand there’s more to professional and personal success than grades or standardized test scores.
-They also recognize that many college students face unique challenges that the “typical” college applicant might not encounter.
-As a result, some colleges, especially those with online programs, have less stringent requirements for acceptance.
+Many of today’s online colleges with high acceptance rates understand there’s more to professional and personal success than grades or standardized test scores.
+They also recognize that many students face unique challenges that the “typical” college applicant might not encounter — a family setback or financial windfall that made the first crack at college unsuccessful.
+As a result, some colleges, especially those with online programs, have less stringent requirements for admission.
+Read on to learn which online colleges have high acceptance rates, how it works, and what it could mean for you.

 A school’s acceptance rate is the number of students accepted divided by the total number of applicants.
 For example, if 10,000 applicants apply to a college and that college sends out 1,000 acceptance letters, its acceptance rate would be 10 percent.